Tara Beier: Musical career

 Playing the role of Buffy Sainte-Marie inspired Beier to focus on music.
 In 2016 she released her first album, Hero & The Sage’’ produced by Bret Higgins, the bassist of the Great Lake Swimmers.
 Songs from the album were well-received and got significant air time on radio stations across Canada and the USA.
 In 2017, Tara self-produced California 1970, a 6 track EP, at The Village (studio) in Los Angeles, with guitarist Adam Zimmon, drummer Tripp Beam, bassist Eliot Lorango, and keyboardist Sasha Smith.
 Additional vocals for the EP were recorded at the home studio of Guns N' Roses drummer Matt Sorum in Hollywood.

-Tara then released a single called “Forgiveness” with Grammy award-winning producer Doug Boehm.
+Tara then released a single called "Forgiveness" with Grammy award-winning producer Doug Boehm.
 She then toured with her band throughout Toronto, Berlin, Los Angeles, San Francisco and New York.
 The band played at Riverfest in Ontario, Canada alongside MGMT.
 They have also played at Canadian Music Week, headlined at the Troubadour in West Hollywood, and at the Rockwood Music Hall in New York City.

 Super Bloom

-Tara's second album “Super Bloom” was produced by three-time Grammy-nominated musician Ken Coomer, (original founding drummer of Wilco and Uncle Tupelo) in Nashville in 2019 and released on Manimal Vinyl Records in 2020, a Los Angeles-based record label that had previously released debut albums for Yoko Ono, Moby, Duran Duran, Bat for Lashes, Edward Sharpe and the Magnetic Zeros, Carla Bruni, Asia Argento and more.
-Its premiere was covered by USA Today, and Glamour Magazine featured an interview with Beier about the single, "Hopeless Romantic.””
+Tara's second album "Super Bloom" was produced by three-time Grammy-nominated musician Ken Coomer, (original founding drummer of Wilco and Uncle Tupelo) in Nashville in 2019 and released on Manimal Vinyl Records in 2020, a Los Angeles-based record label that had previously released debut albums for Yoko Ono, Moby, Duran Duran, Bat for Lashes, Edward Sharpe and the Magnetic Zeros, Carla Bruni, Asia Argento and more.
+Its premiere was covered by USA Today, and Glamour Magazine featured an interview with Beier about the single, "Hopeless Romantic."”

-Biden’s Nurses Campaign
+Biden's Nurses Campaign

-Tara’s song “Hero & The Sage” off her debut album was selected to back President Joe Biden's Nurses Campaign during the Presidential Inauguration in 2021.
-The campaign video is of nurses across the United States who pledge to wear masks for 100 days and ask the public to do the same in order to fight COVID-19.
+Tara's song "Hero & The Sage" off her debut album was selected to back President Joe Biden's Nurses Campaign during the Presidential Inauguration in 2021.
+The campaign video is of nurses across the United States who pledge to wear masks for 100 days and ask the public to do the same to fight COVID-19.

 In July 2021, Beier commemorated her twin pregnancy with a semi-nude photoshoot on the cover of life-fashion journal Harpers Bazaar.

 In 2022, Beier released "Her Story," a covers album paying homage to female artists of the 1960s and 1970s.
 The album, produced by Sara Emily and Danny Berrios, features covers of songs by Joni Mitchell, Sybille Baier, Joan Baez, and Barbara Keith.

 Among the notable performances from this album was Beier's rendition of Joni Mitchell's "California," which she performed live on the television show "Daytime Chicago" on WGNTV.

 Her life and music have been discussed in American Songwriter, ET Canada, GQ, the New York Times, Harper Bazaar and NBC news.
 She has also appeared on the cover of LaPalme Magazine, British Thoughts Magazine and Contrast Magazine, among others.
 She has appeared in interviews in television shows such as Bloom NBC, Spectrum News, Jason Carter, and Chicago Daytime, WGN-TV.